Luthey-Schulten-Lab/SummerSchool_2025/CME/commands.md

     cd /projects/bddt/$USER/LM/CME/WholeCellModel/output_4replicates
     ```

-+ Fourth: Run pkl.ipynb and plotting.ipynb
+### Run pkl.ipynb and plotting.ipynb on Jupyter Notebook Webpage

-    Run to plot the same figures showin in the tutorial
+Run to plot the same figures shown in the tutorial